-Son of Westmoreland, in Western Jamaica, Kevin Dwayne Downswell was born on July 24, 1981.
-Like many other evangelists, he had a story; a unique story that takes his journey across four parishes on the small island.
+Kevin Dwayne Downswell is a son of Westmoreland, in Western Jamaica and has a very unique story that takes his journey across four parishes on the small island.

 He grew up in a town called Smithfield and attended Unity and Ferris primary schools in Savanna-la-mar, before moving to Hellshire Park in St. Catherine where he attended the Port Henderson Primary School.
 Amidst the many challenges he faced as a child, especially financially, he was always at the top of his class in school.